the-rayy/HeyMacArena/README.md

 Of course you can have multiple ``.command`` with various resolution settings if you need to.

+You can also make an alias to your ``.command`` file and put it in your Applications folder, so you can run your custom resolution MTGA from Launchpad (thanks [James Harrys](https://github.com/JamesHarrys) for that suggestion!).

 ## Resolution issues
 You should run MTG Arena with resolution matching aspect ratio of your desktop resolution.
 For example standard MacBook aspect ratio is 16:10, so your resolution may be 1680x1050.
 If you use external display with 16:9 aspect ratio you should use 1600x900.